 I woke up confused this morning thinking it was Thursday and scolding myself for not walking yesterday.
 What a relief to discover that it’s Wednesday and I’m not losing my mind.

 At the end of the driveway, I turned left instead of right, this time.
 It’s a little longer and a lot tougher with the hills and all.
 We live in a pasture.
 Well, a once-upon-a-time pasture with houses now instead of critters.
 Some farmers kept their land, though; the ones with the cows, horses, and goats.
 Pigs, too.
-But they don’t smell as bad as some of the seeping sewage around here.
+But they don’t smell as bad as somebody’s sewage around here.
 I hope it’s not ours.

 See that house on the hill?
 Hubby and I toured it after it was built.
-I loved the sunroom, and the basement, and the garage, and the kitchen, and the fireplace in the great room.
+I loved the sunroom, and basement, and garage, and kitchen, and fireplace in the great room.
 It even had running water and inside toilets.
-Not that our house doesn’t have those bare necessities.
-They just felt more luxurious in a big brand spanking new house.
+Not that our house doesn’t have those luxuries, they just appeared more twentieth century in a brand spanking new house.

 I hollered, “Good morning!
 I love your beard.
 My son would be jealous!”

 Beaming from ear to ear he chuckled, “Thank you!
 My grand-kids like it, too.
 Won’t let me cut it off!”

 I’m walking slower by the second, now.
 Somehow the hill seemed bigger than the last time I walked it; like a Mount Everest kind of bigger.

 Taking my mind off my grumbling hips and legs, I spied a tree I wanted to take home with me.
 It had huge branches perfect for a swing I’ve been pestering hubby to death for years to put up.
 But none of our trees have branches big enough to hold even my great-grandkids so I guess that leaves me freezing stark naked in a blinding blizzard.